-Save money and time by Ordering your Surinnse Dollar online from Travelex, you get better rates and can pick up the SRD cash locally or even on travel day at the airport.
+Save money and time by Ordering your Surinnse Dollars online from Travelex, you get better rates and can pick up the SRD cash locally or even on travel day at the airport.

 Another popular option is to use a Pre-paid Travel Card.
 Your Debit/Credit Card provider will charge you 2% from market mid-rate, but your bank may also charge an extra 3% as an “Overseas Transaction Charge” plus “Overseas ATM” fees for withdrawing cash.

-For card purchases if offered a choice of currencies always select to Pay in Surinnse Dollar otherwise you may get much worst exchange rates.
+For card purchases if offered a choice of currencies always select to Pay in Surinnse Dollars otherwise you may get much worst exchange rates.

 Sending money to Suriname

 When searching around for information on how to get a good exchange rate when sending money to Suriname you need to start with finding out the latest Surinnse Dollar foreign-transfer exchange rate.

 Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much you can save (we make that calculation easy here).